-Tayebwa wants Kiira Motors Corporation to operate as private enterprise.
+Tayebwa wants Kiira Motors Corporation to operate as a private enterprise.

-The Deputy Speaker of Parliament, Thomas Tayebwa has pledged Parliament’s support to the Kiira Motors Corporation that is currently constructing a vehicle plant at Jinja Industrial Park.
+The Deputy Speaker of Parliament, Thomas Tayebwa has pledged Parliament’s support to the Kiira Motors Corporation which is currently constructing a vehicle plant at Jinja Industrial Park.

-The first phase of the Kiira vehicle plant facilities include an assembly shop, a warehouse, in-plant circulation roads, perimeter fence, waste water treatment plant, site drainage and utility distribution.
+The first phase of the Kiira vehicle plant facilities includes an assembly shop, a warehouse, in-plant circulation roads, a perimeter fence, a wastewater treatment plant, site drainage, and utility distribution.

 The construction is being undertaken by UPDF through National Enterprise Corporation and supervised by Makerere University consultants.

 Tayebwa said he was impressed by the work being done by the National Enterprise Corporation, a commercial arm of the UPDF.
 Zip

 “I am very impressed by the work being done here by the National Enterprise Corporation under the supervision of Makerere University Professors,” the deputy speaker said, adding that: “This [project] is a true testimony that the moment you believe in your national capabilities, you can move mountains.
 Our very own National Enterprise Corporation is the one putting up such a massive project”.